brandur/sorg/content/drafts/acid.md

-ACID databases are by far the most important tool in existence for ensuring maintainability and data correctness in an online system, and the vast majority of all engineers and all use cases should take advantage of them if doing so even remotely possible.
-Trading away these powerful features for various gimmickry is as raw of a deal as you'll ever see in the technical world.
+ACID databases are by far the most important tool in existence for ensuring maintainability and data correctness in an online system.
+Every decision has trade offs, but trading away these powerful features for a few flashy novelties is as raw of a deal as you'll ever see in the technical world.

 After reaching a scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in